kpatel55/aws-bedrock-lambda-example/README.md

 ### Deployment

-In order to deploy the example, you'll need to specify a globally unique bucket name in the serverless.yml file on line 40.
+In order to deploy the example, you'll need to specify a globally unique bucket name in the serverless.yml file on lines 21 and 40.
 Then run the following command:

 ```
 $ sls deploy